-If elected, Ms. Jayne and Mr. Arling have consented to serve as directors of the Company for a one-year term and until their respective successors are Sparkman have consented to serve as directors of the Company for a two-year term and until their respective successors are elected and qualified.
+If elected, Ms. Jayne and Mr. Arling have consented to serve as directors of the Company for a one-year term and until their respective successors are elected and qualified.
+If elected, Messrs.
+Beddow, Henderson, Mulligan and Sparkman have consented to serve as directors of the Company for a two-year term and until their respective successors are elected and qualified.
 Although it is not contemplated that any nominee will be unable to serve as director, in such event, the proxies will be voted by the proxy holders for such other person or persons as may be designated by the present Board of Directors.
 Information with respect to each nominee is set forth below.